10 Days in Istanbul Turkey Itinerary in the Winter

 Doner Wrap

-When in Turkey, getting a doner wrap is a must, right?
-Tempting wheels of meat doner kebabs are available every few steps across the city and are no doubt the number one signature of the country’s cuisine.
+When in Turkey, getting a doner wrap is a must.
+Tempting wheels of meat kebabs are available every few steps across the city and are no doubt the number one signature of the country’s cuisine.
 However, oddly enough, we’ve learnt from this trip that Istanbul doesn’t offer spectacular doner wraps or Turkish meat grills overall!
-This wrap we got at Sultanahmet wasn’t awful per se, but it was rather underwhelming and plain in flavour.
+This wrap we got at Sultanahmet was a tad underwhelming in flavour.
 We’ve come to realise that London’s doner wraps are actually quite good compared to what we’ve got from Istanbul.
 If you fancy a wrap on the go in Istanbul, interestingly, we discovered a little later that fish wraps/sandwiches are better in this city!

 Dessert Break at Hafiz Mustafa

-We kept walking down the street into the Fatih area and the weather, unfortunately, turned unpleasant so we popped into one of the Hafiz Mustafa branches.
+We kept walking down the street into the Fatih area, but the weather turned unpleasant, so we popped into one of the Hafiz Mustafa branches.
 Having heard some raving reviews for their Caramel Milk Cake, this was high up on my food list for Istanbul.
-The milk cake was decent but unfortunately didn’t wow me or impressed me much.
-Perhaps I was just unlucky that I got a mediocre slice as the cake tasted overcooked.
+The milk cake was decent, but unfortunately didn’t wow or impress me much.
+Perhaps I was just unlucky that I got a mediocre slice, as the cake tasted overcooked.
 We also tried the Kunefe, which required a little bit of a wait but was freshly hot out of the oven and decently delicious.

 Grand Bazaar

 A few more steps away, we arrived at the Grand Bazaar.
 Istanbul’s Grand Bazaar is actually one of the biggest and oldest covered markets in the world.
-Hence it’s such a popular tourist destination and a major landmark of Istanbul.
+Hence, it’s such a popular tourist destination and a major landmark.
 The number of shops in the bazaar is endless.
 You can find anything from Turkish teas, confectionery & Turkish delights, to clothes and shoes, as well as lamps & souvenirs.
-Expect a bit of haggling as it’s pretty much unavoidable.
-We did end up buying some Turkish teas to take home to enjoy, which are priced by weight.
-As for clothes, shoes, and bags – they are all fake brands at the bazaar.
+Expect some haggling as it’s pretty much unavoidable.

 New York Steak at Nusr-et Istanbul